 Step 4: Contact the company or person that was being impersonated by the attacker

 Letting the company know that an attacker is impersonating them is important in keeping you, the company and their customers and employees safe from also falling victim.
 They may also be able to provide you with instructions to safeguard the information on your account.

 You can report a phishing text message to the Federal Trade Commission by forwarding it to SPAM (7726).
 You can also report the phishing attempt online at ReportFraud.ftc.gov.

-Aranza Trevino is an SEO Content Specialist at Keeper Security.
+Aranza Trevino is the Sr. SEO Content Specialist at Keeper Security.
 She is an experienced cybersecurity trend and data analyst who continues to gain industry knowledge to educate readers through her blog efforts.
-Aranza’s blogs aim to help the public and businesses better understand the importance of password management, password security and staying protected against cyberthreats.
-Aranza studies at DePaul University in Chicago and majors in marketing with a concentration in digital marketing.
+Aranza’s blogs aim to help the public and businesses better understand the importance of password management, password security and staying protected against cyber threats.
+Aranza has a B.S. in digital marketing from DePaul University.

 Get the latest cybersecurity news and updates sent straight to your inbox

 Share this blog

 What Is Email Spoofing and How Does It Work?